cairo-book/cairo-book/src/ch11-03-smart-pointers.md

 {{#label basic_box}}
 <span class="caption">Listing {{#ref basic_box}}: Storing a `u128` value in the boxed segment using a box</span>

-We define the variable `b` to have the value of `Box` that points to the value `5`, which is stored in the boxed segment.
+We define the variable `b` to have the value of a `Box` that points to the value `5`, which is stored in the boxed segment.
 This program will print `b = 5`; in this case, we can access the data in the box similar to how we would if this data was simply in the execution memory.
 Putting a single value in a box isn’t very useful, so you won’t use boxes by themselves in this way very often.
 Having values like a single `u128` in the execution memory, where they’re stored by default, is more appropriate in the majority of situations.
 Let’s look at a case where boxes allow us to define types that we wouldn’t be allowed to if we didn’t have boxes.

 ### Enabling Recursive Types with Nullable Boxes